 - Experience with designing and building drivers for precision temperature control

 - Experience with high resolution, very low current analogue to digital converters

 - Experience of interfacing to embedded controllers including Android based hardware

 - Experience with analogue connectors suitable for connecting instruments to single use disposables

 - Design of instruments and consumables for the Life Sciences

 - Experience in developing design history files to ISO standards including ISO9001 and IS013485 for CEIVD and FDA requirements

 To apply for this role please send a cover letter and CV to firstname.lastname@example.org.

 The intent of this job description is to provide a representation and level of the types of duties and responsibilities that will be required of positions given this title and shall not be construed as a declaration of the total of the specific duties and responsibilities of any particular position.
 Employees may be directed to perform job-related tasks other than those specifically presented in this description.

-Q-POC™ is ideally suited to help address the humanitarian health burden by offering gold-standard molecular diagnostics at a fraction of the price of traditional testing.
-Once the device has passed regulatory approval it will be available for highly multiplexed diagnostic and drug susceptibility testing for just a few dollars, in any setting globally.
+Q-POC™ is ideally suited to help address the humanitarian health burden by offering goldstandard molecular diagnostics at a fraction of the cost of traditional testing.
+Once the device has passed regulatory approval it will be available for highly multiplexed diagnostic and drug susceptibility testing from just a few dollars, in any setting globally.